 The navigation will lead us to the Virginia island with its characteristic triangular shape of about 9200 square meters of surface.
-This island is one of the most famous sites of European Prehistory, in fact, it is the oldest prehistoric pile-dwelling settlement in the Alps, which is included in the UNESCO World Heritage List “Prehistoric pile-dwelling sites in the Alps.
+This island is one of the most famous sites of the European Prehistory, in fact it is the oldest prehistoric pile-dwelling settlement in the Alps, which is included in the UNESCO World Heritage List “Prehistoric pile-dwelling sites in the Alps”.

 Since 1962, following a donation by the Marquis Gianfelice Ponti, it has been owned by the Municipality of Varese.

-The peculiarity of the island lies in the fact that although it has a small Prehistoric Museum, which depends on the Archaeological Museum of Villa Mirabello, it is itself a museum, as a restricted archaeological and environmental area.
+The peculiarity of the island lies in the fact that although it offers a small Prehistoric Museum, which depends on the Archaeological Museum of Villa Mirabello, it represents itself a museum, as a restricted archaeological and environmental area.

-History and environment create in this site a balance of profound and unrepeatable beauty.
+History and environment create in this site a balance of unique and unrepeatable beauty.

 Over time, this island has always been renowned as an oasis of tranquility, closely linked to the environmental beauty of the lake, to the vegetation and fauna that live here.

-In fact, Lake Varese was always known for its fish wealth, as it is considered one of the most fishy lakes in Europe.
+In fact, Lake Varese has always been venerated for its fish abundance: it is considered one of the most fishy lakes in the whole Europe.

-In the past counted among the most scenic in Lombardy, it has maintained over time the charm of uncontaminated landscapes, not very dissimilar, in some cases, to those of Neolithic times.
+Considered as the most scenic lake in Lombardy, it has maintained over time the charm of uncontaminated landscapes, not very dissimilar to those of Neolithic times.

 The navigation to reach Virginia Island takes about 15 minutes.